Crispy Oat Flour Waffles (Gluten-Free)

 Though I am a big lover of savory breakfast items, waffles hold a special place in my heart.
-This recipe is completely gluten-free (when you use certified gluten-free oats) and it’s easy to make ahead and freeze the waffles for a quick weekday breakfast.
-This recipe also calls for cornstarch which gives you super crispy waffles.
-You can leave it out if you don’t have any.
-Now let’s make these irresistible, whole grain, just-so-happen-to-be gluten-free waffles, shall we?
+This recipe is completely gluten-free (when you use certified gluten-free oats).
+I love to make them ahead and freeze for a fun weekday breakfast.
+I first posted this recipe in 2022 and have been making these regularly ever since.
+Not only did I want to redo the photos, but I also wanted to share a few notes with you so that your waffles turn out amazing.
+Let’s make them!

 Disclaimer: This post may contain affiliate links, which means if you decide to purchase any of the items linked in this post, I should earn a small commission.
 This creates no additional cost to you and helps support the work that goes into running The Fig Jar.
 Thank you! -Becky